 As of the year 2009, no XC flights have been made from this site.
-Access is by a graded 2WD road, on US Forest Service land.
-Access to the LZ in the valley involves an almost-4WD section, however.
+Access is by a graded 2WD road on US Forest Service land.
+Access to the LZ in the valley involves an almost-4WD section of dirt road, however.
 This site is popular for club campouts, and is very remote.
 Take lots of extra food, water and gasoline.
 Sitting Bull Falls, a popular recreation site for swimming in spring-fed pools, is a 2-hour drive from the launch site.
 Contact RGSA members for directions.

 For more info and photos, Steve Crye has generously shared this Google Docs link.

 Because of the remote location, potential pressure to top land in dangerous conditions, significant rotor and numerous rocky ravines on the lower two thirds of the slope.
 Pilots must have extensive experience with top landing and mountain launches in strong conditions.